S k i l l

 Billions Ten billion 10,000,000,000

 Strictly, 1 is not a power of 10.
 The first power of 10 is 10 itself.
-It has one 0.
+Its numeral is a 1 followed by one 0.
 The second power of 10 is 100; it has two 0's.
 The third power has three 0's.
 And so on.

 Notice how the names fall into groups of three: